definename/unix-dev/README.md

 ## If you failed to open serial port (/dev/ttyS0) with error permitions denied:

 Add yourself to `dialout` group in this way: `sudo gpasswd --add ${USER} dialout`

+# [Multitail](https://www.vanheusden.com/multitail/download.php) allows you to monitor logfiles and command output in multiple windows in a terminal, colorize, filter and merge.

+run `multitail -cS goldengate ./vcu.log `